Our data protection policy

 Our formal fair processing statement is as follows:

 The regulation outlines six key principles for organisations that process individuals' personal information.
-These are:
+These are that data shall be:

 2. Data Controllers